austindatamanagement/RetailDemo/LabGuide200.md

 ## Part 2.
 Connect SQL Developer to the ADW Instance and Grant Privileges to OML Users
-In this section you will connect the SQL Developer to the ADW instance that you provisioned in Lab 100 and grant your OML user priveleges.
+In this section you will connect the SQL Developer to the ADW instance that you provisioned in Lab 100 and grant your OML user priveleges to make changes to the ADW database.

 ### **STEP 1: Download the Connection Wallet**